The Technology, Media and Telecommunications Review: Spain

 The content of the draft GTL 2020 already evidences the substantial nature of the changes that the electronic communications sector will experience in Spain upon its approval, which directly connect with the great importance that telecommunications have gained during the past years and particularly during the health crisis caused by covid-19 that we have been suffering during the past months and which has not been overcome yet.

 Finally, the intense consolidation process in the telecoms and audiovisual market experienced in recent years has reduced significantly the number of players in the market.
 Following these transactions, the already consolidated operators are in the process of bringing about fast technological developments in order to reduce the division between telecommunications, platforms and content.

-1 Pablo González-Espejo is a partner and Nerea Sanjuan is a senior attorney at Uría Menéndez.
+1 Pablo González-Espejo is a partner at Uría Menéndez.

 2 Directive (EU) 2018/1808 of the European Parliament and of the Council of 14 November 2018 amending Directive 2010/13/EU on the coordination of certain provisions laid down by law, regulation or administrative action in Member States concerning the provision of audiovisual media services (Audiovisual Media Services Directive) in view of changing market realities (New Audiovisual Media Services Directive).

 4 This Royal Decree has been further developed by Order ECE/529/2019, of 26 April, setting up the Unique Point of Information therein established for the purpose of reducing the cost of deploying high-speed ECNs.